timsun28/DataSciencePort/README.md

     - N-gram level
     - Character level

-The final two models we did most of our testing one was the Naive Bayes Classifier and the Logistic Regression.
+The final two models we did most of our testing with, were Naive Bayes Classifier and Logistic Regression.
 In our model we came to the conclusion that for classifying relevant questions from our dataset, it was best to use Logistic Regression with Count Vectors set to 1500 features.